kawgh1/.net-angular-dating-app/README.md

               ValidateIssuerSigningKey = true,
               IssuerSigningKey = new SymmetricSecurityKey(Encoding.UTF8.GetBytes(builder.Configuration["TokenKey"])),
-              ValidateIssuer = false, // for this to be, the information must be passed in the token ValidateAudience = false // ""
+              ValidateIssuer = false, // for this to be true, the information must be passed inside the token ValidateAudience = false // ""

               });